The towing limit is exceeded by 340 kg!

 We now give advice based on the assumption that the legal maximum towing weight is higher for your car and that the car should be allowed to tow this caravan!

 The motor preformance of the Peugeot is in general just sufficient.
-But the weight of the Compass with a User Payload (160 kg in the caravan and 200 kg in the car including passengers), is quite heavy.
+But the weight of the Compass with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is quite heavy.
 Proper and careful loading is essential and don't drive too fast.
 Remember to load your caravan correctly, insuring that the noseweight of the caravan is sufficient and the weight is distributed properly!

 Flat roads